The Superior Hiking Trail is a natural surface footpath with an 18-inch treadway through a clearing approximately four feet in width.

 The Superior Hiking Trail is a tour of the unique features of Lake Superior’s North Shore.
 While it is characterized by ascents to rock outcroppings and cliffs, where trail users enjoy sweeping vistas of the region, the Trail also descends to travel along many prominent rivers, streams, lakes, and ponds and through diverse forest settings.
 Overlooks of Lake Superior, the Sawtooth Mountains and inland woodlands, lakes and rivers are abundant.
 The Trail showcasing waterfalls and river rapids, bends and deep gorges where thousands of years of rushing water has cut into layers of ancient volcanic rock.

 One of the more challenging aspects of hiking the Trail is the elevation changes.
 Instead of long climbs and descents found in mountains, the SHT is constantly ascending and descending.

 - At its lowest point, the Trail goes along the lakeshore, which is 602 feet above sea level.

 - At its highest point, the Trail is 1829 feet above sea level and more than 1000 feet above Lake Superior.

 - View a table of the elevation changes by trail section.

 Passing through varied habitat

-- Gradual transition from oak, maple and basswood to the boreal forest of balsam, pines, spruces, cedar and tamarack alternates with high maple ridges that blaze glowing color in the fall.
+- Heading north, trail users will experience a gradual transition from oak, maple and basswood to the boreal forest of balsam, pines, spruces, cedar and tamarack alternates with high maple ridges that blaze glowing color in the fall.